 The whole point of this article is to show you why you should have your pricing up front and centre, so honestly we don’t have any good reasons that you should keep pricing private.
 That’s usually the reserve of luxurious ‘lifestyle’ brands with a demand generation strategy behind them.

 The marketing and sales funnel

 Now let’s look at it from a marketing and sales funnel perspective.
 When you don’t have your prices on your website you might get 20 calls in a day, with only 10% converting to a sale.
 When you look at the funnel from the top down, there is a lot of effort and time spent convincing the prospects before you convert.
 This is because having a longer funnel with more unnecessary steps means that the leads at the top are still in the research stage, so their intent or readiness to purchase is low.
 Meanwhile, you’ve committed costly resources to a process that yields a less than favourable rate of conversion.
 Time is money after all.

-First thing you notice is how much smaller it is and that’s because you have cut out all the unnecessary resource utilisation between lead and sale and because the price information stage enters sooner.
-In turn this makes the customers intent to purchase arrive sooner in the funnel before you experience any significant drop off.
+First thing you notice is how much smaller it is and that’s because you have cut out all the unnecessary resource utilization between lead and sale and because the price information stage enters sooner.
+In turn, this makes the customer's intent to purchase arrive sooner in the funnel before you experience any significant drop off.
 Thus, the intent to purchase is higher for longer, and a significantly higher percentage are likely to move through the funnel to the close of a sale.

 So, there you have it.
 If we haven’t convinced you that your self storage website should feature pricing and make that pricing information easy to discover, then perhaps we never will.

 But if you want to give us another shot at winning you over, why not book a Stora demo?
-We’ll show you how our solution puts transparent pricing, self-service booking, check-in and move-in via smart entry automation up front, putting your customers wants and needs in the driver’s seat of your self storage business.
+We’ll show you how our solution puts transparent pricing, self-service rentals, and check-in and move-in via smart entry automation up front—putting your customers' wants and needs at the forefront of your self storage business.

 Want to know more about Stora?